 Zinc is necessary for a healthy inflammatory response, wound healing, and collagen synthesis.
 Doctors recognize zinc as an effective treatment for healing skin ulcers, burns, and other wounds.

 Zinc plays a critical role in maintaining the skin’s barrier, and low zinc levels are associated with a greater incidence of atopic dermatitis (eczema).

 Zinc reduces inflammation

 Oxidative stress and inflammation have been associated with various chronic diseases and conditions, including heart problems, cancer, and cognitive function.
-Preventing chronic inflammation and its associated diseases is immensely important in terms of improving and protecting your overall health.
+Preventing chronic inflammation and its associated diseases is immensely important in improving and protecting your overall health.

 - Fights chronic fatigue

 - Diminishes bone loss